andrzejczepiel/Kubernetes_cluster_installation_on_RHEL_8/README.md

     $ sudo kubeadm join 10.0.1.1:6443 --token yjp4ep.plt0maylaxemggdq --discovery-token-ca-cert-hash sha256:4ad8121486fe267e1a80100fd5ac86049b0214fe7fae3f10aa923a3d056e782a

-If by any chance you do not know node join token you can generate with below command: get kubernetes kubadm token list and CA hash
+If by any chance you do not know node join token you can generate it with below command:
+Get kubernetes kubadm token:

     $ sudo kubeadm token list > node_join_token